nnaatti/Project-Management-Portfolio/README.md

 ## Customization

 If you fork this repository, update the name and contact info in `index.html` and adjust project and service descriptions to match your experience.
+The contact form sends a `mailto` email to `natnaelamare1314@gmail.com`; change the address in `script.js` if you want submissions delivered elsewhere.